-GGSA places at the top of its agenda the construction of a mentorship program for first year students and assistance in designing a graduate student professionalization seminar for first and second year students.
+GGSA places at the top of its agenda the construction of a mentorship program for first-year students and assistance in designing a graduate student professionalization seminar for first and second-year students.

-The GGSA mentorship program aims to better integrate first year graduate students within their new environment, concentrating on the team of graduate students, the Department, the University of Delaware and the city of Newark.
-The program intends to match each first year student with a senior graduate student (in their 2nd, 3rd or 4th year) according to similar academic interests.
+The GGSA mentorship program aims to better integrate first-year graduate students within their new environment, concentrating on the team of graduate students, the Department, the University of Delaware and the city of Newark.
+The program intends to match each first-year student with a senior graduate student (in their 2nd, 3rd or 4th year) according to similar academic interests.
 The main role of the mentor is to answer the new students' questions and guide them throughout the first months of the program.
 Mentorship activities, once students have been admitted, will also serve as a further recruitment tool; new students are given an orientation in acclimating them to the Department, the University and Newark.
 Incoming students are able to come on campus, visit the Department and have lunch or contact their mentor if they have any questions regarding their future life in Newark.

 By extension, the mentorship committee also ensures that former graduate students of the Department continue to mentor current students, encouraging alumni to come home and share with us their professional experience and advice for our own career development.

 With these efforts, the members of the GGSA hope that this organization will effectively advocate and express the needs and wishes of the Department's graduate students.
 We hope these efforts will spark interest and greater involvement among the Department's graduate students in crafting their experience at the University of Delaware.
-Please request access to the Google forum for updates, news relating to GGSA and developments specific to the Department's graduate students and other pertinent discussions.

 For more information on GGSA, please contact: firstname.lastname@example.org